Rio To Allow Fans For Brazil-Argentina Final Of Copa America - UrduPoint

 Strong support for hosting the event came from Brazil's far-right President Jair Bolsonaro, whose much-criticized handling of the pandemic is the subject of a parliamentary investigation.

-The Copa America is happening at the same time as the Euro Cup, which is being played at 11 venues, with fans.
+The Copa America is taking place at the same time as the European Champions, which are being played at 11 venues, with fans.

-The Euro Cup final at the 90,000-capacity Wembley Stadium on Sunday will be played with some 60,000 spectators.
+The Euros final at the 90,000-capacity Wembley Stadium on Sunday will be played with some 60,000 spectators.